 There have been many studies on this field in developing countries conducted by many researchers.
 Prabu Ghate - a scholar who intensively studied the relationship between commercial banks sector and microfinance institutions - points out that there has been debate in the literature on whether microfinance institutions and commercial banks are substitutes for each other, or complementary to each other (Ghate 1988; Ghate 1992a; Ghate 1992b).
-Based on his study in five Asian countries (India, Bangladesh, Thailand, Indonesia, and Philippines) Ghate supports the latter position, arguing that commercial banks and microfinance institutions each have their own areas of comparative advantage (Ghate 1992b, pp. 16-17).
-He suggests that the commercial banks are more readily able to accommodate large and long-term loans since they rely more on the pooling of deposits and they have greater economies of scale and scope.
+Based on his study in five Asian countries (India, Bangladesh, Thailand, Indonesia, and Philippines) Ghate supports the latter position, arguing that commercial banks are more readily able to accommodate large and long-term loans since they rely more on the pooling of deposits and they have greater economies of scale and scope.
 Hence, the commercial banks are better suited to the needs of large and medium-scale industry, organised trade and commerce, and well-to-do urban households.
 But they have failed to serve the needs of low-income people in the rural areas in developing countries, such as micro and small entrepreneurs, small traders, and poor borrowers generally.
 Ghate argues that the failure is due to the commercial banks being subject to strict regulations relating to capital, reserve and liquidity requirements, ceilings on lending and deposit interest rates, mandatory credit targets, audit and reporting requirement, and overly bureaucratic procedures (Ghate 1992a, p.861).